Whether you’re a million-dollar seller or just starting out, you may not know that your Amazon image ratio could be working against you.

 What even the most experienced sellers don’t know is that even if you rank on the first page, you’re probably still being overlooked by buyers.
 We’ve made it our job to make sure it isn’t.

 As a full-service Amazon optimization agency, we’re always looking for ways to help our clients stand out in their niche.
-We’ve optimized hundreds of thousands of product images and have found the best dimensions for main and secondary images.
+We’ve optimized hundreds of thousands of Amazon product images and have found the best dimensions for main and secondary images.

 This blog won’t go in-depth about technical image basics.
 If you’re looking to learn about the basics of what to include in your images, review our Ultimate Guide to Amazon Optimization.